preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 + **Default Sort Order**: Select the column for default sort order for the list.
 + **Sort Direction**: Select Descending or Ascending for the default column selected above.
-+ **Show Search Box** If authors should be able to search for documents in the Published list here, select this option.
++ **Show Search Box**: If authors should be able to search for documents in the Published list, select this option.
 + **Select the columns .....**: Check the columns to display in the Published list, and uncheck columns you don't want to display.
-(But note that the some columns can't be unchecked, they're mandatory.)
+(But note that the some columns can't be unchecked, they are mandatory.)